 All of us would probably agree that the primary flavors, though, are tomato, vinegar, and sugar, and some would say mostly sugar.

 What to substitute for ketchup depends on the purpose of the ketchup.
-If want to make homemade ketchup, then you will actually have to cook it down.
+If you want to make homemade ketchup, then you will actually have to cook it down.
 You could even start with fresh tomatoes, add various spices, onions, or even celery.
 You could use brown sugar and maybe a bit of molasses.
 No doubt, your homemade ketchup will be far superior to any bottled product!
 There are many recipes on the web, however, and no need to recount one here.

 If you simply need a quick substitute for catsup in a recipe like barbecue sauce, though, you don't need to make a batch of homemade ketchup.
 You just need to duplicate, more or less, the primary flavors.
 Since you will be adding other flavoring ingredients to the recipe, and presumably cooking it, your ketchup substitute does not really need to be pre-cooked.

-This substitute though, does assume you have either tomato paste or tomato sauce on hand (you should always have one or the other…consider them staples!)
+This substitute, however, does assume you have either tomato paste or tomato sauce on hand (you should always have one or the other…consider them staples!)